The amount of Universal Credit you can get depends on your circumstances, including your income and how many children you have.

 |If you need help with childcare costs||85% of your costs (up to £646.35 for one child and £1,108.04 for 2 or more children)|

-Get an estimate of how much Universal Credit you could get.
+Use a benefits calculator to get an estimate of how much you could get.

-You can get more money to help pay your housing costs.
-How much you get depends on your circumstances.
-It can cover:
+You could get money to help pay your housing costs.
+Your eligibility and how much you get depends on your age and circumstances.

 - mortgage interest